 This group will purchase 0.7 acres of a former coniferous plantation near Loch Fyne, Clachan, Argyll.
 They plan to develop the site for a new-build childcare facility and community resource centre.

 This group will purchase the vacant site of the former Primary School at Crossroads, East Ayrshire, to develop a new community hub.
 This will incorporate a community-led farm shop, coffee shop with teaching kitchen meeting/workshop space and a social/learning hub.

 Big Lottery Fund Scotland press office

-- The Scottish Land Fund has £9 million over four years to assist communities in rural Scotland to acquire, develop and manage local land and land assets.
+- The Scottish Land Fund reopened to applications in April 2016.
 The programme is funded by the Scottish Government and delivered in partnership by the Big Lottery Fund and Highlands and Islands Enterprise, both of which have extensive experience of helping communities to acquire and develop their assets for over a decade.

 - The BIG Lottery Fund distributes lottery funding to health, education, environment and charitable causes across the UK.
 It also uses its expertise in grant-giving to distribute non-Lottery funding.
 Full details of the BIG Lottery Fund programmes and grant awards are available on the website: http://www.biglotteryfund.org.uk.
 BIG Lottery Fund Public Enquiries Line call: 0300 123 7110.